j9t/html-minifier-next/README.md

 [![npm version](https://img.shields.io/npm/v/html-minifier-next.svg)](https://www.npmjs.com/package/html-minifier-next)
 [![Build status](https://github.com/j9t/html-minifier-next/workflows/CI/badge.svg)](https://github.com/j9t/html-minifier-next/actions?workflow=CI)

-HTML Minifier Next is a highly **configurable, well-tested, JavaScript-based HTML minifier**.
+HTML Minifier Next (HMN) is a highly **configurable, well-tested, JavaScript-based HTML minifier**.

-The project has been based on [Terser’s html-minifier-terser](https://github.com/terser/html-minifier-terser), which in turn had been based on [Juriy Zaytsev’s html-minifier](https://github.com/kangax/html-minifier).
+The project has been based on [Terser’s html-minifier-terser](https://github.com/terser/html-minifier-terser), which in turn had been based on [Juriy Zaytsev’s html-minifier](https://github.com/kangax/html-minifier) (HMN offers additional features, but is compatible with both).
 It was set up because as of 2025, both html-minifier-terser and html-minifier have been unmaintained for some time.
-As the project seems maintainable [to me, [Jens](https://meiert.com/)]—even more so with community support—, it will be updated and documented further in this place.
+As the project seems maintainable [to me, [Jens](https://meiert.com/)]—even more so with community support—, it’s being updated and documented further in this place.

 ## Installation